iafi01/bip39/README.md

 </h2>

+## Introduction

-==Introduction== The system is written in python based on bip39, it has 12 words that give you access to the private key.
+The system is written in python based on bip39, it has 12 words that give you access to the private key.
 So we have 12 words of a 2048 total words file equal to a mathematical rapresentation of 2^132